Tuesday, October 8, 2013

 Afterword (part IV)

 Mom loved Jesus with all of her heart.
-In talking with Aunt Julie, she said our Christian legacy goes back a long way.
+Aunt Julie said our Christian legacy goes back a long way.
 Our family legacy won’t get us into Heaven.
-It has to be each person making a personal decision to ask Jesus into their heart as personal Lord and Savior.
+Each person has to make a personal decision to ask Jesus to be their personal Lord and Savior.

 We are that house.
-Christ needs to be our foundation because the winds are going to blow and beat upon our house.
-Life is tough, therefore we need Christ as our Lord and Savior, so when the storms of life come (like death) we will stand firm.
+Christ needs to be our foundation because the winds will blow and beat upon our house.
+Life is tough.
+Therefore, we need Jesus so that when the storms of life come, we will stand firm.

-U If you have a family member, friend, or a loved one that is dying, if you can, can tell them all the wonderful things you want to tell them?
+U If you have a family member, friend, or loved one who is dying, can you tell them the wonderful things you want to say?
 U

-U If you are terminally ill or dying, if you can, would you let your family members tell you all the wonderful things they need to?
+U If you are terminally ill or dying, will you let your family members tell you everything they wish?
 U